adhawkins/wordle-solver/README.md

 This project provides a console application, web page and Chrome extension for solving [Wordle](https://www.nytimes.com/games/wordle/index.html) puzzles.

-It works with [Wordle2](https://www.wordle2.in/) and [Septle](https://septle.com/) too!
+It works with [WordHurdle](https://www.wordhurdle.in/) and [Septle](https://septle.com/) too!

-It comes with word lists to be used with Wordle, Wordle2 and Septle, as well as a 'generic' word list for use with other puzzles.
+It comes with word lists to be used with Wordle, WordHurdle and Septle, as well as a 'generic' word list for use with other puzzles.

 ## Requirements